 - Business Credit Cards

-Business credit cards are more preferred startup loan options than merchant cash advances.
+Business credit cards are more preferred startup business loan options than merchant cash advances.
 Actually, it should be your best funding option if you’re looking for startup business loans without a collateral requirement.

 As a startup, you might be wondering where to apply and how to apply for financing especially with no collateral by your side.
 You also don’t know the types of costs attached to financing, so you don’t want to accept more debt than you can handle.
 Under such circumstances, securing a business credit card is a perfect choice.